-PRACTICE Comprehensive Predictor Assessment with Required Remediation Complete Practice Assessment A student will earn a total of 1 point upon completion of the Practice Comprehensive Predictor Assessment by the assigned deadline.
-A student who does not complete the Practice Comprehensive Predictor Assessment by the assigned deadline will receive 0 points.
-Points Earned point (1 pt possible) B. Complete Required Remediation Plan a.
+STEP 1: PRACTICE Comprehensive Predictor Assessment with Required Remediation Points Earned A. Complete Practice Assessment A student will earn a total of 1 point upon completion of the Practice Comprehensive Predictor Assessment by the assigned deadline. point A student who does not complete the Practice Comprehensive Predictor Assessment by the assigned deadline will receive 0 points.
+(1 pt possible) В. Complete Required Remediation Plan a.
 Students will earn a total of 2 points upon completion of remediation by the assigned deadline. b.
-For each topic missed, students must identify 3 critical points to remember about the topics. c.
-Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible)
+For each topic missed, students must identify 3 critical points to remember about the topics. points c.
+Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment.
+(2 pts possible)

-STEP 2: PROCTORE D Comprehens ive Predictor As ssessment Points Earned Use the tStudents able below to 5 points based (• on requirements.
-Proctored Predictability Score : 95% - 100% 92% - 94% 88% - 91% 85% - 87% ow 85% points Points Earned: 5 points 4 points 3 points 2 points 1 point (5 pts possible) B. Complete Required Remediation Plan a.
+STEP 2: PROCTORE ) Comprehens ive Predictor As ssessment Points Earned Use the toStudents able below to o will earn 1 to 5 • • on requirements.
+Proctored Predictability Score: 95% - 100% 92% - 94% 88% - 91% 85% - 87% ow 85% points Points Earned: 5 points 4 points 3 points 2 points 1 point (5 pts possible) B. Complete Required Remediation Plan a.
 Students will earn a total of 2 points upon completion of remediation by the assigned deadline regardless of which level they scored on the Proctored Assessment. b.
 For each topic missed, students must identify 3 critical points to remember about the topics. c.
-Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible) Pe oints Possible = 1+2+5+2=10 Total Points
+Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible) Po oints Possible = 1+2+5+2=10 Total Points